 “Remember the small shed we had where the distillery was.
 The one where we were not allowed to enter?
 Dad had a sofa in there.
 The old one from Ms. Gilbert, the old lady who lived in the house next door.
-There was a gap in the shed, and from the side of the outhouse, you could look into it.
+There was a gap in the shed, and you could look into it from the side of the outhouse.
 There I saw him on top of here with his trousers down.
-Lea made a lot of noise and always shouted “give it to me'” I never understood what he was supposed to give.
+Lea made much noise and always shouted, “give it to me’” I never understood what he was supposed to give.
 Because we did not have anything.”

 “It’s just something one says when one gets excited in sex.
 It does not mean anything, just excitement!”

 “He must have been excited as well because he groaned and made all sorts of noises!”

 “Well, that is just like that.
 But I can’t think why dad did that.
 Especially to our mother.
 She was always kind and looked after him, preparing his lunch when he went to the mines.”